sheaf/ghc-renamer/example.md

 ## Handling monadic failure

-We should accept that previous program, but crash at runtime, using a failure operator that raises a pattern match failure exception:
+We should accept the previous program, but crash at runtime, using a non-monadic failure operator which raises a pattern match error:

 ```haskell
 dsHandleMonadicFailure ctx pat match m_fail_op body_ty =